 - performance measurement systems for schools to assess, report and take steps to accelerate progress made by students and schools.
 It allows schools to set targets, monitor results and report to parents and communities on how students are doing

+In the 2018-2020 call, funding is also available for support of early literacy education activities.
 Early literacy focuses on activities that support schools' literacy strategies and best meet the needs of students.
-For the 2016-2017 call, applicants can apply for support of early literacy activities.

 Activities can include:

 - addressing early literacy needs through one-on-one or group learning